 • Support staff to create a full company culture of empowering individuals

-This training is designed for ID/A Supervisors, Managers, Directors and Executives.
+This training is designed for trainers, frontline supervisors, managers, directors, and executives.

 This training will be recorded and shared with all registrants.
 The recording will be valid for 30 days!